knuesel/callisto/README.md

 The API is centered on the following main functions:

-- `config`: takes settings and returns functions with some parameters preconfigured.
+- `render`: takes a cell specification and returns content for the selected cells, rendered using the selected template.

 - `sources`: takes a cell specification and returns raw blocks with the cell sources.
-Each raw block
+The raw block can be used as as content.
+Alternatively, the source text and source lanugage can be accessed as fields.

+- `outputs`: takes a cell specification and returns cell outputs of the desired type (result, displays, errors, streams).

+For convenience, many additional functions are derived from these three functions by preconfiguring some of their parameters.
+For example, `render` has `Cell`, `In` and `Out` as preconfigured aliases to render a single cell, either in entirety or just the input or output.
+And `outputs` has aliases such as `result` and `displays` to get a single cell's result, or an array of display outputs for the selected cells.
+Most aliases have a singular and a plural form, e.g. `result` and `results`: the singular form will return a single value (which can often be used directly as content), while plural form always returns an array.
+By default the singular form also checks that there is a single value to return: for example `result("figure1")` will raise an error if the call matches more than one cell.

+All the functions can be further preconfigured by calling `config`, which returns a dict of preconfigured functions.
+This is most commonly used to set the notebook for all functions, but can also be used for any parameter such as the rendering template or the preferred image formats.

-- `cells`: a lower-level function to get raw cell dicts reflecting the notebook JSON structure, with minimal processing applied (see below).
+Another important, lower-level function is `cells` (and its `cell` alias): it ca be used to retrieve raw cell dicts reflecting the notebook JSON structure, with minimal processing applied:

-proc
+- A cell ID is generated if missing (this field is mandatory since nbformat 4.5).

+- An `index` field is added with the cell index in the notebook, starting at 0.

+- The cell source is normalized to be a simple string (nbformat also allows an array of strings).

+- For code cells, a metadata header is processed and removed if present: if the first source lines are of the form `#| key: value`, they are treated as metadata.
+The key-values pairs are added to the `cell.metadata` dictionary, and the header lines are removed from the cell source.

 ### Main functions

 -  `config`: accepts all the parameters of the other main functions, and returns a dict with all main and auxiliary functions preconfigured accordingly.
 Also returns a `template` function for the whole document, to be used together with `render(template: "plain")`.

--  `cells([spec], nb: none, count: "position", name-path: auto, cell-type: "all", keep: "all")`
+-  `cells([spec], nb: none, count: "index", name-path: auto, cell-type: "all", keep: "all")`

    Retrieves cells from a notebook.
 Each cell is returned as a dict.
 This is a low-level function to be used for further processing.

    The optional `spec` argument is used to select cells: if omitted, all cells are selected.
 Possible values:

-   -  An integer: by default this refers to the cell position in the notebook, but `count: "execution"` can be used to have this refer to the execution count.
+   -  An integer: by default this refers to the cell index in the notebook, but `count: "execution"` can be used to have this refer to the execution count.
    -  A string: by default this can be either a cell label, ID, or tag.
 A cell label refers to a `label` field in the cell metadata.
 This field can be defined by adding a special header at the top of the cell source:

       ```